sshreyaa05/customer-churn-prediction/README.md

 ## 6. Histogram showing the frequency distribution of support calls
 ![image](https://github.com/sshreyaa05/customer-churn-prediction/assets/132264752/0c2df241-8de2-42aa-a51a-bdfd15393af8)
 ## we can say that the support calls, in the interval of 9-10 has the highest frequency.
+## NOW,TO SOLVE THIS PROBLEM WE NEED A ROBUST MODEL THAT GOING TO GIVE US THE ACCURATE SOLUTION, SO LETS GET STARTED WITH THE ENSEMBLE LEARNING
 ## now, after the model training and tesing, we come up with the best evaluated model which is the xgboost classifier or the random forest classifier
 ## with the highest recall value of 1.00, thereby displaying the confusion matrix of both the models
 ## random forest classifier